 API Portal 7.4 must support upgrading from 7.3.1 if the customer has not modified the source code to the API Portal.
 If the customer has customized the API Portal via configuration in the Joomla administrator screens, then the API Portal must upgrade while maintain those Joomla customizations.

-Upgrade will be prepared as a patch (OS/SuSe Patch).Support for External User Repositories
+Upgrade will be prepared as an upgrade package .

+Following areas will be subject of the upgrade:

+Joomla SQL Schema – the custom configuration and custom user tables will be modified

+Joomla Code – API Portal Joomla components, plug-ins and templates

+Joomla resources – API Portal related CSS and image resources

+Note: SQL schema changes will preserve the data in tables which are subject of modifications.

+Support for External User Repositories

 This section describes the use cases related to user activities.
 Users are the partner developers who use the portal to register and read documentation from it.

 Support for Web Services